Robin-mlh/TKPass/README.md

 #### Why is there a 'more data (unused)' folder ?

 The 'more data (unused)' folder contains dictionary files available for use.
-By default it is not used by TKPass.
+By default, it is not used by TKPass.
 Download only the files you use because they are quite heavy.

-#### How does the password review work ?

-The zxcvbn module is used because it offers a realistic and advanced estimation of the security of a password.

 #### It's not safe to enter my password in an unknown program.

 Absolutely everything is done locally in the TKPass operations.
-The source code is easy enough to check this.
+The source code is easy enough to check review.
 Alternatively, you can enter a password with the same attributes.

 #### How to edit the password generation configuration used by default ?